 Note on the table above: the columns "SII item" and VAG item" show references to the solvency balance sheet (see Reporting Template S.02.01.02 in the appendix) and the VAG balance sheet (also in the appendix).

-Comparison with the previous year (table below) shows an increase of approx. 6% in the unit-linked cover fund, which is considered insignificant:
+Comparison with the previous year (table below) shows a decrease of approx. 5% in the unit-linked cover fund, which is considered insignificant:

 ENGLISH TRANSLATION - IN CASE OF ANY UNCLEAR FORMULATIONS THE ORIGINAL GERMAN TEXT WILL PREVAIL.